mit-ll/CEP/README.md

 ## Pre-requisites (validated test/build configuration):
-The following items describe the configuration of the system that CEP v2.1 has been developed and tested on:
+The following items describe the configuration of the system that CEP v2.2 has been developed and tested on:
 * Ubuntu 16.04 LTS x86_64
-* Modelsim Questa Sim-64 v10.6c (for unit-level simulation)
+* Modelsim Questa Sim-64 v2019.1 (for co-simulation)
 * Xilinx Vivado 2018.3 (Design or System Edition)
   - Plus Digilent Adept Drivers for programming the VC-707, https://reference.digilentinc.com/reference/software/adept/start?redirect=1#software_downloads)
 * Terminal emulator (such as `minicom`)
 * bash

 ## Cloning the CEP Repository and Getting External Dependencies
 Before proceeding, you'll need to install curl if it is not already installed on your system:

 `sudo apt install curl`

-After cloning the CEP repository from https://github.com/mit-ll/CEP, you will need get the external dependencies (respositories) that have not been included directly within the CEP repository.
+After cloning the CEP repository from https://github.com/mit-ll/CEP, you will need get the external dependencies (respositories) that have not been included directly within the CEP repository (git submodules are not used within the CEP repository)

 First, run the following:
 ```sh